arcticbun/Stats-68-MP2/README.md

 2. Open the R script and ensure all required libraries are installed.
 3. Run the analysis by executing the scripts in order.

-## Conclusion
-This project highlights the power of EDA in uncovering patterns and relationships within athlete data.
-The insights gathered can be a foundation for future predictive modeling or deeper statistical analysis.

-## Repository
-Feel free to explore the code and visualizations in this repository.
-Feedback and collaboration are welcome!

 ---

-**Author:** [Your Name]
-**Contact:** [Your Email or LinkedIn]